Leerburg »

 I want to make a point here and that is if you currently have a problem with your dog it’s never too late to consider making changes on how you live with your dog.

-In fact if you have a problem it’s imperative that YOU DO MAKE CHANGES because the way you have been living with your dog has allowed these problems to develop.
+If you have a problem, it's imperative you make changes because the way you have been living with your dog has allowed these problems to develop.

 Everyone Has an Opinion